CaioFPeres/SkyChunksAndSkyIslands/old_versions/README.md

 # SkyChunksAndSkyIslands
 SkyChunks Plugin for Minecraft, intended to be used with Paper Server.
 Only for versions prior to 1.18.

+UPDATE: This is an old version, kept just for history.
+Dont use it.

 This is a plugin simulating what TapL might have done in this video:  https://www.youtube.com/watch?v=nZOCHHch140&ab_channel=TapL